MaddyGuthridge/COMP3141_Notes/Haskell/Syntax/currying.md

 -- produces a function identical to uncurriedMul
 ```

-Due to the "first-class currying" nature of Haskell, there should be almost no reason to write uncurried functions.
+Due to the "first-class currying" nature of Haskell, there should be almost no reason to write uncurried functions, at least as far as I can tell.